For free samples, call 1-866-318-6977

 Annual out-of-pocket maximum for prescription

-The most a patient has to pay for prescription medications in a plan year.
+The annual out-of-pocket maximum is the most a patient has to pay for prescription medications in a plan year.
 After a patient spends this amount on deductibles, co-payments, and co-insurance, their insurance plan pays 100% of the costs of prescription medications.
-The out-of-pocket limit doesn't include monthly premiums or anything spent on prescription medications that their plan doesn't cover.

 Appeal